Himanshuranjan30/hacktoberfest/README.md

 - In that File enter you Name and Github Profile Link like this:</br>                                                                                                           Name: Alex Sharma<br/>
             Github: https://github.com/Himanshuranjan30<br/>
  - Send a pull request with a branch of your name.
- - That's it,There's your Contribution.
+ - That's it,That's a Contribution.